-Swifts involves two trainings a week, at Terawhiti Artificial Turf, on the days and at the times published here.
+Swifts Talent Centre involves two trainings a week, at Terawhiti Artificial Turf, on the days and at the times published here.
 These trainings are delivered by club coaches.
 Selected teams also participate in one pre-season and one post-season tournament each.

-Please note that selected players are required to pay an additional fee upon selection, to help contribute towards (amongst other things) the cost of coaching, turf hireage, and tournament entry fees associated with the programme.
+Please note that Swifts players are required to pay an additional fee upon selection, to help contribute towards (amongst other things) the cost of coaching, turf hireage, and tournament entry fees associated with the programme.

 These trainings will be led by a parent coach from each team (or the team can opt to engage a club coach for an additional cost).
 In addition, club coaching staff will be in attendance at each training to support parent coaches with session delivery.

 The club coaching staff will also support parent coaches by:

 assisting with session planning;

 providing coaching development opportunities (through both stand alone education sessions and by providing feedback and advice at trainings).